 It seems as though almost every year now, across the country, roads collapse, trees fall, giant waves and ferocious winds cause millions of Euros worth of damage and I’m always thankful not to have suffered personally.

-We’ve had minor power cuts and I have a permanently shrieking phone line but as long as the internet works, so can I.
+We’ve had minor power cuts but as long as the internet works, so can I.

 The effects of prolongued rainy periods in Portugal